 Gospel (from old English words “God Spell” meaning “good news”)

-Because the Gospels provide our best picture of Jesus, we honour the Gospel reading with a procession from the altar with the bible and we stand (as we are able) as we attend to their truth.
+Because the Gospels provide our best picture of Jesus, we honor the Gospel reading with a procession from the Altar with the Bible and we stand (as we are able) as we attend to their truth.
 A special set of responses occurs before and after the Gospel.
 During the reading of the Gospel, it is customary for all members of the congregation to face the reader, even if this means turning sideways or backwards in the pew.

 SERMON: Following the readings the priest (or other preacher) seeks to proclaim God’s love reflected in these texts, applying them as much as possible to current issues in the church and the World.

 THE CREED: After the sermon, we stand and recite or sing the Creed (Nicene or Apostles’), a credal statement that summarizes the basic beliefs of the Christian faith, that was formulated early in the Church’s history.
 “Credo” literally means to “place your heart”.
 As followers of Jesus, we place our very hearts and lives in commitment to the Kingdom of God and the Gospel of Jesus.

 PRAYERS OF THE PEOPLE: Prayer is an essential part of the Christian’s life.
 Our liturgy frames our prayer by reminding us of dimensions of our existence.
 In our prayers, either aloud or in the silence of our hearts, we often name members of our parish who are ill, as well as parishioners who have recently died.